manuel-fischer/ProtocolDraw/README.md

 # move following line upwards
 A[-1]:

-# line height of 2
+# line height of 2, text gets centered vertically on two lines
-A[2]: This text gets centered vertically on two lines
+A[2]: centered vertically

 # fractional line height
 A[0.5]: